semko-ketryx/Ketryx-Training-2/__tests__/TC1.md

 ## Expected behavior

-Insulin dose is not administered, and an error/warning message appears in the application telling users the maximum defined dosage.
+Insulin dose is not administered, and an error/warning message appears in the application telling users the maximum defined dosage